-QGSJET (Quark Gluon String model with JETs) is an extension of the QGS model, which describes hadronic interactions on the basis of exchanging supercritical Pomerons.
-Additionally QGSJET includes minijets to describe the hard interactions, which are important at the highest energies.
+QGSJET (Quark Gluon String model with JETs) is an extension of the QGS model, which describes hadronic interactions based on exchanging supercritical Pomerons.
+Additionally QGSJET includes minijets to describe the hard interactions that are important at the highest energies.
 The current version is QGSJET-II-04 including Pomeron loop and the cross-section is tuned to LHC data.